The Amazing Elderberry

 For my pie, I used the blueberry pie recipe in my old Betty Crocker Cookbook.
 Go ahead and use your favorite blueberry pie recipe.
 Your pie will have a crunch from the elderberry seeds.
 Just note that the seeds can cause nausea in some people.
 We do just fine with them and think that the pie is wonderful.

-To dehydrate the berries, I filled all 9 trays of my dehydrator (this one) with a thin layer of berries and dehydrated at 125 degrees for about 24 hours.
+To dehydrate the berries, I filled all 9 trays of my dehydrator with a thin layer of berries and dehydrated at 125 degrees for about 24 hours.
 And I just tossed the rest of the berries (quarts and quarts of them) into zip-lock bags to freeze for later use.

 Recipes That Use Elderberry